 Students within public schools are allowed the option to possess and use Federal Food and Drug Administration regulated over-the-counter sunscreen at school and at school-based events.
 Any student, parent, or guardian requesting a school board employee to apply sunscreen to a student shall present to the nurse a Parent Prescriber Authorization Form (PPA) containing a parent or guardian signature.
 A physician signature or physician order shall not be required.
 You may obtain a PPA Form from your local school nurse or from the Covington County Schools website under Health Services.

-llI
+Illness/Injury at School

 In the event of injury or severe illness to any student in Covington County Schools, appropriate first aid will be rendered and the parent/guardian will be notified as soon as possible.
 Should school personnel be unable to locate the appropriate parent/guardian and the injury/illness requires medical attention, the student will be transported to the designated doctor/or taken to the nearest emergency room.